Why a small studio could be better.

 I often find I’m being drawn into conversations comparing large studios with 10 or more reformers with a boutique studio offering the full suite of Pilates apparatus and method, and what is better.
 And honestly, I think it comes down to what the client is after.

-What I will say is a reformer studio utilises just one of the pieces of equipment and there is so much more to the Pilates method – it is a system, combining Mat work with apparatus including the reformer, Trapeze Table, Wunda Chair, Barrels and Spine correctors.
-There’s a lot to it!
+What I will say is a reformer studio utilises just one of the pieces of apparatus and there is so so much more to the Pilates method – it is a system that has been around for 100, combining Mat work with apparatus including the reformer, Trapeze Table, Wunda Chair, Barrels and Spine correctors.
+There is a lot to it!

-If a client wants to delve into the method, then often a boutique studio will be the right fit offering Pilates the way the system was intended.
-Smaller studios have less clients at once, Instructors that are comprehensively qualified and move around to see clients adding valuable insight to their practice – think modifications for ailments/injuries, use of different apparatus that would be more suited for particular exercises, corrections.
+If a client wants to delve into the method, then often a boutique studio will be the right fit.
+Smaller studios have less clients in a class, Instructors that are comprehensively qualified and due to a small group, are able to meet clients where they are at, adding valuable insight to their practice – think modifications for ailments/injuries, use of different apparatus that would be more suited for particular clients making exercises achievable.
 Small studios often have only a few instructors that know their clients, so you will find greater education, greater awareness & greater gains in your movement.

-I’m not saying a large reformer room isn’t great, it’s probably a workout on a reformer, but it’s not a comprehensive as a small studio, it can’t be.
+I’m not saying a large reformer room isn’t great, it’s probably a workout on a reformer, but it’s not a comprehensive Pilates workout, it can’t be.
 Some clients like to be smashed on a reformer and that’s ok, they are moving.
-Other clients want the full Pilates method that cant be done just on a reformer, you need the other apparatus including the Mat for the full system to work, as it was intended.
+Other clients want the full Pilates method that cant be done just on a reformer, you need the other apparatus to be Pilates in its true form.